youssefabdelm/responseratevisualizer/README.md

 Plateuing lines means "interest" is decaying.

-But heads up: this is oversimplifying it.
+But this is oversimplifying it.